GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Managing a large project is a qualitatively different problem from managing a small one, just as leading a division of infantry into battle is different from commanding a small special forces team.
+> ### Program building is an entropy-decreasing process, hence inherently metastable.
+Program maintenance is an entropy-increasing process, and even its most skillful execution only delays the subsidence of the system into unfixable obsolescence.
 >
-> ~ *Joseph Yoder (computer scientist)*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts